yannickseurin/mdbook-mathpunc/README.md

 ## Implementation

-This is very basic: the preprocessor simply replaces all occurrences of "\$p", where p is one of the four punctuation marks {, . ; :}, with possibly zero or more white spaces between the dollar sign and the punctuation mark, by "p$", unless the dollar sign is escaped with a backslash.
+This is very basic: the preprocessor simply replaces all occurrences of "\$p", where p is zero or one closing parenthesis followed by one of the five punctuation marks {, . ; : )} (possibly with zero or more white spaces between the dollar sign and p) by "p$", except if the dollar sign is escaped with a backslash.
 It does not handle other punctuation marks such as ? or ! as it is uncommon to have a math block followed by these marks.
 It uses the [fancy-regex](https://github.com/fancy-regex/fancy-regex) crate to do this.